 Self Determination / Self Advocacy

 Self-advocacy, the ability to speak up and advocate for your own needs, is a key ingredient to the success of students with disabilities interested in leading the lives they want.
-High school students with disabilities should have opportunities to learn and practice self-advocacy skills aspart of their education.
+High school students with disabilities should have opportunities to learn and practice self-advocacy skills as part of their education.
 Learning self-advocacy skills can be accomplished in a number of ways.
-Person Centered Planning helps young people with disabilities help plan their future and should reflect a youth’s interests and preferences, current accomplishments and skills, what they still need to learn, as well as what they want to do in life.
+It starts with Person-Centered Thinking.
+Person Centered Planning.
+This helps young people with disabilities plan their future.
+It should reflect a youth’s interests and preferences, current accomplishments and skills, what they still need to learn, as well as what they want to do in life.